AlessandroRossi87/DiscoverSchoneberg/README.md

 When I participated the walking tour myself I noticed that most of the participants were above the age of 60 so I imagined this website to have a sleek but easy layout, with clear text and pastel colors which makes it more accessible for people who are less familiar with the internet.

+Here is the link to the live website: https://alessandrorossi87.github.io/DiscoverSchoneberg-HTMLCSS/

 The colors beside white used as theme for the website are the following:

 ![rgb(43, 40, 40)](https://github.com/AlessandroRossi87/project1discoverschoneberg/blob/main/assets/readmeimgs/color1.png)